 3. Boston Manufacturing Company: The First Manufacturing Corporation

 The Boston Manufacturing Company was the first integrated textile factory, established in 1814 by Frances Cabot Lowell, Nathan Appleton and Patrick Johnson.
+The Boston Manufacturing Company focused on the manufacturing of cotton textiles.
 Although corporations were already common in other industries like banking and building, this company was the first to use the corporate model in manufacturing, which quickly became the norm by the mid-19th century.

 The Boston Manufacturing Company began when Lowell visited textile mills in England in 1810.
 Lowell was amazed by the power looms they used to automate weaving and studied them closely, making sketches and taking notes.
 When he returned to Massachusetts, Lowell set forth to build a textile factory that could produce large volumes of fabrics at a low cost using power looms.

 Lowell formed the Boston Manufacturing Company with other wealthy businessmen to fund his endeavor and completed construction of his water-powered integrated textile mill in just two years.
 The Boston Manufacturing Company was the first factory where bales of raw cotton could be spun and woven into finished cloth in the same location.